Descendants Of People Enslaved By Virginia's Governors Are Reframing History

 "We're in the middle of our history of slavery," Moseley-Hobbs says.
 "We're not done with it yet."

 Virginia found itself right in the middle of another reckoning last year after reporters found a racist photo on Gov. Ralph Northam's 1984 medical school yearbook page.
 The Democrat held a press conference in the Executive Mansion where he denied he appeared in the photo but admitted to wearing blackface as part of a Michael Jackson costume.
-Later, First Lady Pam Northam came under fire after she handed out cotton to student paiges on a tour of the mansion; a Black student felt she'd been singled out, though other students disputed her account.
+Later, first lady Pam Northam came under fire after she handed out cotton to student pages on a tour of the mansion; a Black student felt she'd been singled out, though other students disputed her account.

-While politicians have largely moved on from the scandals, some Black activists say Northam hasn't shown enough leadership on issues like criminal justice reform.
+While politicians have largely moved on from the scandals, some Black activists say Northam hasn't shown enough leadership on issues such as criminal justice reform.
 Historian Lauranett Lee speaks highly of the governor but gets the critics' point.

 "I can understand the frustration because there is so much that needs to be done," she says.

-Lee teaches at the University of Richmond and works alongside the first lady, a key backer of the executive mansion project.
+Lee teaches at the University of Richmond and works alongside the first lady, a key backer of the Executive Mansion project.
 Lee says she wants to connect their work at the mansion to modern Richmond, which was once a center of the domestic slave trade.
 A large slave jail sat down the hill from the Executive Mansion.
 Until this summer's protests, Confederate statues dotted the city.

-For Lee, monuments tell the story of who society looks up to.
+For Lee, monuments tell the story of whom society looks up to.
 The enslaved people who built Richmond, who powered Virginia's economy, didn't get statues.
-But Justin Reid sees their mark everywhere.
+But Reid sees their mark everywhere.

 "In many parts of this country, but especially in Virginia, you really can't go anywhere and not enter a landscape of slavery," Reid says.

-It's a history Reid says is best told by the ancestors of the people who lived it.
+It's a history, Reid says, that is best told by the ancestors of the people who lived it.